vindarel/demo-web-live-reload/README.md

-realized, despite being the basics, is that by starting the web app with `sbcl --load app.lisp`, we are dropped into the regular Lisp REPL, with the web server running in its own thread (as in development mode), and that we can consequently interact with the running app.
+realized, despite being the basics, is that by starting the web app with `sbcl --load app.lisp`, we are dropped into the regular Lisp REPL, with the web server running in its own thread (as in development mode, but unlike with the binary), and that we can consequently interact with the running app.

 As a demonstration, you can clone this repository and run the example like this: